JoaquinGodina0/E-Commerce-Back-End/README.md

   ## [Installation](#table-of-contents)

-  1. Install the zip file or clone the repo 2.
-Install all dependencies required
+  1. Install the zip file or clone the repo
+  2. Install all dependencies required which are Express.js, mysql2, sequelize, and dotenv

   ## [Usage](#table-of-contents)